sabre1041/ose-jenkins-cluster/README.md

 One of the methods running Jenkins jobs in this project is to dynamically provision slave instances in OpenShift using the Kubernetes plugin.
 Jenkins communicates with OpenShift using a secured value stored as [Credentials](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin).
 By default, the Jenkins instance is configured to leverage the API token from a service account that is injected into pods by default.
 The default service account for a pod does not have the adequate permissions necessary to fully provision a slave instance.

-Add the **system:deployer** role to the default service account
+Add the **edit** role to the default service account

-     oc policy add-role-to-user system:deployer system:serviceaccount:jenkins:default
+     oc policy add-role-to-user edit system:serviceaccount:jenkins:default

 Alternatively, you can choose to utilize a separate service account to run the Jenkins master.
 The *support* folder contains a service account called **jenkins** that can be added to the project.
 To instantiate the service account, execute the following command from within the support folder:

     oc create -f jenkins.json

 The jenkins service account will be created.
-Now add the *system:deployer* role to this account as show previously for the default service account:
+Now add the *edit* role to this account as shown previously for the default service account:

-     oc policy add-role-to-user system:deployer system:serviceaccount:jenkins:default
+     oc policy add-role-to-user edit system:serviceaccount:jenkins:jenkins

 Subsequent sections will illustrate how to leverage this account